“See You Again”

 Charlie Puth and Wiz Khalifa, 2015

-A word of caution: The word damn in the line Damn, who knew? might make this song inappropriate for some student populations.
+Caution: The word damn in the line Damn, who knew? might make this song inappropriate for some student populations.

 Choose from the following activities.

 • Listening Listen to the song while reading the lyrics.
+(Internet lyrics for this song tend to be accurate.)
 Encourage students to focus on understanding the lyrics of the chorus, which are straightforward and easy to understand.
-Internet lyrics for this song tend to be accurate.

-• Post-Listening Watch the official music video.
+• Listening Watch the official music video.

-see you again wksheet.docx see you again wksheet.pdf
+see you again wksheet.docx see you again wksheet.pdf see you again wksheet (webpage)

 It’s been a long day without you, my friend.